codeStG/capstone-2/UPER.md

    design.
 To help me achieve this, I attended Craig Stockton's session on Saturday and received some awesome
     feedback.
 After discussing my project with Craig and Abram Jablonski, I was able to identify key portions of my codebase that were a bit off from the rest of the logic.
 These big points were my Room and Level functionalities .
-Room contained some functionality specific
+Room contained some functionality specific to the Level# the player is currently on, so I needed to take that out from the specific Room# and place it in the Level#, as well as modify the interface and abstract class , respectively.

 <br>